Position description for the National Wool Museum voluntary role.

 - Good verbal communication, listening and public speaking skills.
 Ability to gauge the needs and interests of visitors and respond accordingly.

 - Ability to attend on rostered day(s) and time(s); available shifts vary due to special programs and events.

 - Be able to safely carry out all duties and responsibilities of the role.

-- Current Working with Children Check.
+- Current Working with Children Check (employee or volunteer card).

-- Creative skills or wool craft experience would be an advantage.
+9. Creative skills or wool craft experience.

 - You will need to supply the details of two referees - one personal referee and one professional referee if you have been employed within the last five years.
 Please supply names and contact details on your application form.

 - The City of Greater Geelong provides personal injury cover under our Personal Injury Insurance and therefore volunteers can work up to 90 years of age.

 - Animals and/or children cannot accompany volunteers during their shift unless they are Seeing Eye or Assistance Dogs.